Get insider access

 Your browser is not supported or outdated so some features of the site might not be available.

-The 4 Best Laptops For Programming - Spring 2024 Reviews
+The 4 Best Laptops For Programming - Black Friday 2024

 Best Laptops For Programming

-We've bought and tested over 110 laptops.
+We've bought and tested over 140 laptops.
 Below, you'll find our recommendations for the best laptops for coding you can buy.
-You can also see our recommendations for the best laptops, the best business laptops, and the best Windows laptops.
+You can also see our recommendations for the best workstation laptops, the best laptops for battery life, and the best Windows laptops.

 1. Best Laptop For Programming

-The best laptop for coding we've tested is the Apple MacBook Pro 14 (M3, 2023).
+The best laptop for programming we've tested is the Apple MacBook Pro 14 (M3, 2023).
 This premium workstation has a sturdy all-aluminum build, a compact design, and all-day battery life.
-You can get this model with a base M3, M3 Pro, or M3 Max SoC, so you can choose depending on your budget and how demanding your workload is.
-The Pro and Max chips have a very capable GPU, which is great for game development or anyone requiring high graphical horsepower.
+You can get this model with a base M3, M3 Pro, or M3 Max SoC, so you can choose depending on your budget and the complexity of your work.
+The Pro/Max chips have a very capable GPU, which is great for game development or anyone requiring high graphical horsepower.
 The downside is that you'll pay for the GPU performance even if you don't need it.

 In addition to its amazing performance, this laptop provides a great user experience with its sharp Mini LED display, spacious keyboard, and gigantic, easy-to-use haptic touchpad.
-Its port selection is excellent, allowing you to connect peripherals and external displays easily.
-If you prefer more screen space over portability, get the Apple MacBook Pro 16 (M3, 2023) instead.
+If you want more screen space and don't mind paying more, get the Apple MacBook Pro 16 (M3, 2023) instead.
 It's essentially the same device, just bigger and with better-sounding speakers.
-The only difference is that the base M3 chip isn't available on the 16-inch.
-Also, it's more expensive.
+By the way, Apple has released new MacBook Pros with its M4 chips, which we've purchased and will test shortly.
+Changes include faster SoCs, a brighter display, Thunderbolt 5 support, and a higher-resolution webcam.

 See our review